SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Experiments

 \subsection{Case Study}

-Here we present two representative case studies from the game \textit{Slay the Spire} to illustrate further how KG-Agent structures pixel-based interactions into reusable skills and enables strategic generalization through its SA-KG.

-Figure \ref{fig:case1} presents a case study demonstrating successful skill reuse through the SA-KG of KG-Agent.
-When encountering a new state and corresponding node $v_3$, the proposed KG-Agent first retrieves its \textit{Neighborhood of Experience} $\mathcal{N}\mathcal{E}(v_3)$ and identifies high-quality candidate skills $\mathbb{S}{HQ}(v_3)$.
-Skills are then sampled probabilistically according to their skill edge weights in the SA-KG.
+Fig. \ref{fig:case1} presents a case study demonstrating successful skill reuse through the SAG of SAG-Agent.
+When encountering a new state and corresponding node $v_3$, the proposed SAG-Agent first retrieves its \textit{Neighborhood of Experience} $\mathcal{N}_\mathcal{E}(v_3)$ and identifies high-quality candidate skills $\mathbb{S}{HQ}(v_3)$.
+Skills are then sampled probabilistically according to their skill edge weights in the SAG.
 While the initially sampled skill ``\textit{Use Defend Card in Battle}" fails due to grounding issues, the subsequently sampled skill ``\textit{Quick Attack Sequence}" executes successfully through the simulated mouse operations ``\textit{Clicked at (673, 926)}" and ``\textit{Clicked at (523, 951)}", achieving a total reward of 2.480 and transitioning to next state node $v_6$.
-Following successful execution, KG-Agent updates both the fitness value and edge weight of this skill in Memory, thereby reinforcing this validated strategy for future reuse.
-The case study in Figure \ref{fig:case1} illustrates how KG-Agent addresses the key limitations of traditional LLM-based agents in API-free environments.
-First, by organizing pixel-level interactions into SA-KG, the agent overcomes inefficient exploration by generalizing across visually distinct but functionally similar states through \textit{Neighborhood of Experience}, avoiding myopic decisions.
+Following successful execution, SAG-Agent updates both the fitness value and edge weight of this skill in Memory, thereby reinforcing this validated strategy for future reuse.
+The case study in Fig. \ref{fig:case1} illustrates how SAG-Agent addresses the key limitations of traditional LLM-based agents in API-free environments.
+First, by organizing pixel-level interactions into SAG, the agent overcomes inefficient exploration by generalizing across visually distinct but functionally similar states through \textit{Neighborhood of Experience}, avoiding myopic decisions.
 Second, the edge-weight based sampling demonstrates strategic reuse of historical knowledge rather than relying on trial-and-error.
 Third, the successful execution and subsequent memory update illustrate our hybrid reward mechanism: the substantial environmental reward combined with fitness updates reinforces high-value pathways while maintaining exploration flexibility.
-This showcases KG-Agent's ability to decouple strategic planning from pure discovery, effectively addressing both skill acquisition and long-horizon reasoning challenges in API-free environments.
+This showcases SAG-Agent's ability to decouple strategic planning from pure discovery, effectively addressing both skill acquisition and long-horizon reasoning challenges in API-free environments.